jorgeta/ner/LOGBOOK.md

 ## Wednesday 06.01

-Look further into how danlp has fine-tuned the model.
+Look further into how danlp has fine-tuned the model - if this is possible.
 Start evaluating performance of the danlp BertNer model on the dataset.
 Focus on where the model fails.
 Look at what a flair_ner model is.